 Transportation, Air Pollution, and Climate Change

-Information on greenhouse gas emissions from transportation sources, including information about transportation's contribution to total GHG emissions, relevant EPA regulations, and what you can do to reduce your transportation emissions.
+This page includes information on greenhouse gas emissions from transportation sources, including information about transportation's contribution to total GHG emissions, relevant EPA regulations, and what you can do to reduce your transportation emissions.

 Smart Growth and Transportation

-Describes transportation and land use strategies that enhance quality of life and protect human health and the environment.
+This page describes transportation and land use strategies that enhance quality of life and protect human health and the environment.